Diffusion-based Iterative Counterfactual Explanations for Fetal Ultrasound Image Quality Assessment: Discussion and Limitations

-Our experimental results highlight the effectiveness of our iterative approach to produce higher confidence counterfactuals and broader changes compared to the single iteration baselines.
-Our method is computationally feasible, leveraging the efficient gradient estimation scheme we employ.
-From Fig.~\ref{fig:qd} we see that improvement is largest when the initial quality is poor, which is intuitive, as changes to already high-quality images should be minimal.
-For all three anatomical structures, the image quality associated with the structure is generally improved by the counterfactual. \diffice performs particularly well in removing the unwanted FP, whereas there are some cases where, in particular, TH and CSP are not improved.
-We note, however, that these cases feature fairly well-represented structures in the inputs and our method balances overall image-level quality with the quality of individual structures (see Fig.~\ref{fig:limitations} in Supplementary Material).
+Our results show that our iterative approach produces counterfactuals with higher confidence and broader changes than single-step baselines, while largely preserving image fidelity and fetal identity.
+Moreover, we maintain computational feasibility through the adopted efficient gradient estimation scheme.
+Fig.~\ref{fig:qd} shows that improvement is largest when the initial quality is poor, which is intuitive, as changes to high-quality inputs close to the SP should be minimal.
+For all structures, however, the quality is generally improved. \diffice is especially effective at removing FP, whereas in cases where TH and CSP are fairly well-represented, it balances overall quality with the quality of individual structures.

-To conclude, we propose \diffice, to enhance confidence in counterfactuals and enable global changes.
-Our method demonstrates its capability to produce plausible counterfactual explanations for the challenging task of fetal ultrasound quality assessment as well as its potential for future applications.
+While our results are promising in terms of image fidelity and fetal ultrasound-specific metrics, the absence of datasets containing both NSP and SP for the same fetus limited our ability to perform direct comparisons, assess hallucinations, and evaluate the impact on biometric measurements -- all crucial for clinical validation.
+Nevertheless, the ability to visualize plausible paths toward SP offers strong potential for personalized education, supporting the training of sonographers and enabling non-experts to annotate datasets~\cite{chiquier2025teaching}.
+Future work could integrate fetus-specific priors from video scans when available or directly adapt counterfactual video generation approaches~\cite{spyrou2025causally}, and focus on clinical evaluations towards supporting SP acquisition for downstream diagnosis and monitoring.